Pay Less Attention to Function Words for Free Robustness of Vision-Language Models: Related Work

 \section{Related Work}

-\textbf{Adversarial attacks on vision-language models.} In light of the advancement in VLMs, adversarial attacks on VLMs have also emerged to fool VLMs into incorrect or misleading outputs.
+\textbf{Adversarial attacks on vision-language models.} In light of the advancement in VLMs \citep{ref:ALBEF,Blip,Clip,Qwen,Qwen2,Qwen25,Qwen3,llava},several aspects \citep{BTP, egop, enable}, such as token compression and broader capabilities, have garnered enormous research interests.
+Among them, adversarial attacks on VLMs become the most threatening direction as they fool VLMs into incorrect or misleading outputs.
 Recent studies on white-box attacks \citep{apgd} have exhibited impressive results.
-Besides, black-box attacks\cite{Coattack,SGA,VLA,SA,ViPro} have also demonstrated significant effectiveness against pre-trained VLMs through transferable attacks.
+Besides, black-box attacks\cite{Coattack,SGA,VLA,SA,ViPro} have also demonstrated significant effectiveness against pre-trained VLMs through transferable cross-modal attacks.

 \textbf{Adversarial Defense on vision-language models} For defenses, adversarial training (AT) \citep{overfitting, trades, collapse} has exhibited significant effectiveness in defending models against various adversarial attacks against classification, retrieval, etc. Several AT-based methods \citep{FARE,TeCoA} have demonstrated impressive robustness boost on CLIP models.
 However, AT is notoriously well-known for downgrading performance significantly due to the inclusion of adversarial examples into training.
 Although \cite{FARE} proposed FARE to use the visual embeddings of vanilla models as supervision to balance the trade-off between clean performance and robustness, the performance drops remain considerably noticeable.
 Besides, the high computational costs also hinder broader applications in practice.